How I have got hooked for life... part 2.

 When I started to write down my interior design journey I had no idea I would go that deep into the details and it would be this long.
 But the memories just started flooding so here I go again - the 2nd part of my story.

 I quit the collage after 1.5 half years as I did not feel this could be the work I would want to do for the rest of my life.
 Well, let me just say that my parents were not happy at all when they discovered it.
 By that time I had already been dead sure that I did not want to live my life in my home town as it felt too small and provincial for me - I aspired for more.
-It was probably those trips to the capital that had planted the idea of me living there one day into my head.
+It was probably those trips to the capital as a kid that had planted the idea of me living there one day into my head.
 But I needed money to move there.
 So first I took up a job as a shop assistant in an independent, high street clothing and home decor shop where soon I was tasked with doing the shopwindow dressing as well.
 I saved up enough money so after another 1.5 years I took a deep breath and jumped...into the complete unknown.
 And moved to the capital.

 I knew no one there, I had zero connection there.
 I was just a young, small town girl with big dreams managing her life on her own without any help, not even my parents' who felt pretty angry at me.
 I secured a waitress job with Pizza Hut and found a room to rent within record time and my next step was to find an interior design school to get qualified.
 This was around the early-mid 90s.
 What I had not known 4-5 years earlier was that things would significantly change in my country - transitioning from a communist country into a capitalist one.
 It was a very fast paced time with everything changing, transforming almost on a daily basis.
 As a matter of fact my parents idea of a 'secure and safe life-long job' pretty quickly went down the gutter.